Gaius Claudius Severus: Life

 Part of a family of Pontian Greek descent, Severus was born and raised in Pompeiopolis, a city in the Roman province of Galatia.

 Severus was a magistrate in the reign of the Emperor Trajan (98-117).
 Trajan had successfully annexed Arabia Petraea in 105 to 106, and appointed Severus as its first governor, who organized the region into a Roman province.
 Severus remained in the office from 106 until 116.

-During his tenure a road, Via Nova Traiana, was paved from Aqaba via Petra to Bozrah.
+During his tenure a road, Via Nova Traiana, was paved from Aqaba via Petra to Bostra.
 There are two surviving letters that mention the construction of the road, sent by Apollonarius, an Egyptian soldier and assistant secretary to Severus, dated to early 107.
 One is addressed to his father, the other to his mother.
 A milestone found near Thoana, 54 miles north of Petra, attests that it was completed in 110/111.

 He was suffect consul in absentia in the nundinium of October-December 112 with Titus Settidius Firmus as his colleague.

 Severus married an unnamed Roman woman and had a son named Gnaeus Claudius Severus Arabianus, ordinary consul in 146.